The Shigaraki Ceramic Cultural Park 滋賀県立陶芸の森

-The Shigaraki Ceramic Cultural Park celebrates the area's long history with in pottery.
+Shigaraki is one of Japan's great pottery regions, and Shigaraki Ceramic Cultural Park celebrates the area's long history with crockery and more.

-It is accessible by train to Shigaraki Station then by bus.
+You can get to the park by train to Shigaraki Station and then by bus.

-From Kyoto, take the JR Biwako line to Kusatsu (note that the JR Tokaido main line is also known as the Biwako line in this area).
-From Kusatsu, take the Kusatsu line to Kibukawa.
-From Kibukawa, take the Shigaraki-Kogen-Tetsudo railway to Shigaraki station.
-From Shigaraki station you can walk or take a 5 minute bus on the Koka City Community Bus Service.
+From Kyoto, take the JR Biwako Line to Kusatsu (note that the JR Tokaido main line is also known as the Biwako Line in this area), and then the Kusatsu Line to Kibukawa.
+From Kibukawa, take the Shigaraki-Kogen-Tetsudo railway to Shigaraki Station.
+You can walk to the park or take a five-minute bus ride on the Koka City Community Bus Service.

-It's beleived that Shigaraki got its start in pottery and ceramics in 742, making tiles for a nearby palace.
-Over time, the color and quality of Shigaraki clay became appreciated for tea utensils.
-Now, the Shigaraki area is known as one of the six great pottery regions of Japan.
+It's believed that Shigaraki got its start in pottery and ceramics in 742, making tiles for a nearby palace.
+Over time, the color and quality of Shigaraki clay became popular for tea utensils.
+Now this area is known as one of the six great pottery regions of Japan.

 Shigaraki continues to produce high-end ceramic art.
 The style is often warm in color and in a "wabi-sabi" style that celebrates simplicity and imperfection.
 The area also makes many humble household implements.